iamsayan/ultimate-facebook-comments/readme.txt

 == Installation ==

 1. Visit 'Plugins Add New'.
-1. Search for 'Ultimate Facebook Comments' and install it.
+1. Search for 'Ultimate Social Comments' and install it.
 1. Or you can upload the `ultimate-facebook-comments` folder to the `/wp-content/plugins/` directory manually.
-1. Activate Ultimate Facebook Comments from your Plugins page.
+1. Activate Ultimate Social Comments from your Plugins page.
 1. After activation, go to 'FB Comments' from Settings menu.
 1. Enable options and save changes.